Skip to main content

 A 12-person shop in the Midwest had 340 accounts that had not ordered in 18 months.
 Their sales team had written most off as lost to a lower-cost online competitor.

-Great Reach built a two-touch reactivation sequence: a letter with a “We’ve upgraded.
+The shop built a two-touch reactivation sequence: a letter with a “We’ve upgraded.
 Here’s what that means for your jobs” angle, plus a soft-touch matte business card bound-in as a sample.
 Touch 2 was a plain No. 10 letter with a 15% reactivation credit, valid for 45 days.

 Result: 47 reactivated accounts (13.8% response), $52,000 in recovered revenue in the first 90 days.
 Average reactivated order: $1,107.